zuoyanzhang/ZuoyanZhang.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student at Hunan University under the supervisor Prof. <a href="https://yaozhujia.github.io">Jie Zhao</a>.
 I got my MEng degree from the State Key Laboratory of Mathematical Engineering and Advanced Computing at Information Engineering University.
-My research interests span ML compilers and program analysis, with a particular focus on floating-point program error detection and automatic repair, as well as distributed parallel acceleration for large language model training.
+My research interests span machine learning compilers and program analysis, with a particular focus on floating-point program error detection and automatic repair, as well as distributed parallel acceleration for large language model training.
 My research has been recognized with ASE, ISSTA.

 Educations
 ======